sonata-project/SonataAdminBundle/UPGRADE-4.x.md

 ## Form errors retrieved via ajax calls

+This change will most likely not affect you since normally the admin is not used directly as an api for create or edit objects.

 Previously ajax form errors that happen on creation / edit of an admin object were outputted as a custom json that didn't had the information about which field had the error.
 This was a problem because the form was not able to highlight the